Pssssttt.... Do you want to hear a confession?

 In February 2018, I got fired.

 I had just started my copywriting business on a part-time basis.
 And when I say just, I mean just.
-I had been into business for only three days.
+I had been in business for only three days.
 And while I had planned on freelancing part-time for a while first, the universe had bigger things in store for me.

 I was let go from my job instead, a job that I loathed.